Klepac-Ceraj-Lab/Klepac-Ceraj-Lab.github.io/handbook/index.md

 My goal is to help everyone in this group to become a productive, creative and independent scientist.
 I want you to be
-passionate, kind, self-directed, and rigorous[^7].
+passionate, kind, self-directed, and rigorous[^Schloss].

 **Expectations and Requirements:**